João Ferreira Duarte

-João Ferreira Duarte (born 1947 in Lisbon, Portugal) is full (retired) professor of English and Comparative Literature at the School of Arts and Humanities of the University of Lisbon (FLUL).
+João Ferreira Duarte (born 1947 in Lisbon, Portugal) is a retired full professor of English and Comparative Literature at the School of Arts and Humanities of the University of Lisbon (FLUL).
 He is also a research fellow at the Centre for Comparative Studies of the same university.

 Biography

 João Ferreira Duarte graduated in Germanic Philology from the School of Arts and Humanities of the University of Lisbon in 1971.
 In the same year he was offered a position as teaching assistant at this institution.
 In 1986 he completed his PhD in English Literature with a thesis on W. H. Auden.
 He has taught Literary Theory, English Literature, Comparative Literature, African Post-colonial Literature, and Translation Studies.
 Ferreira Duarte was founding member of the Portuguese Association for Anglo-American Studies (APEAA), which was created in 1979, as well as the Centre for Comparative Studies, of which he is a member since 1998.
 Between 1991 and 2010, he directed the post-graduate programme in Comparative Studies, initially under the name of Comparative Literature, offered at the same School of Arts and Humanities.
 He was also President of the Portuguese Association for Comparative Literature between 2002 and 2007.